inkognitro/oas-tszod-gen/README.md

 > :warning: **Explicit cookies are not supported by default**
 >
-> The `defaultConfig` of the FetchApiRequestHandler does not support cookies which are passed in with the request
+> The `defaultConfig` of the FetchApiRequestHandler does not support cookies which are passed within the `Request`
-> through the `request.cookies` property.
+> object through its `cookies` property.
 If this has to be supported for your use-case, you need to implement this
 > functionality by yourself, or you could use the `AxiosRequestHandler` instead.
 >
 > If you want to build that on your own have a look at the